 Fish began dying almost immediately upon application of the rotenone.
 Based on observations along the shoreline and across the lake surface, a very thorough kill was obtained.
 Trout from fingerling size up to 18 inches were noted.
 The majority of the fish sank quickly to the bottom of the lake.
 Fish along the shoreline were collected and transported off-shore to be sunk to the bottom.

 On September 28, all equipment, barrels, and tools were sling-lifted out of the area.
 Crews walked in and out during the project.
 Visitors to the Jewel Basin Hiking Area adhered to the trail closures and no members of the public were in the area during the project.
 A two-person film crew was allowed to film the project.

-View photos and video of treatment at Black Lake:
+View photos of treatment at Black Lake: